BurdetteLamar/AboutRuby/core/Hash/markdown.md

 Returns a new empty (no entries) Hash object.
 The new hash has an initial default value and an initial default proc that depend on which form above was used.
 See [Default Values](#default-values).

-If neither default_value nor block given, initializes both the default value and the default proc to nil
+If neither default_value nor block given, initializes both the default value and the default proc to <tt>nil</tt>:

 ```ruby
 h = Hash.new